andywalton7/sdk-test/source/index.html.md

 Like the **Delivery Options > Pack Order** flow, the **Existing Order > Pack Order** flow enables you to manage customer orders with items that ship from different physical locations.
 In the **Existing Order > Pack Order** flow, the order is created in PRO first, rather than from delivery options.
 As such, this flow should be used when you don't need to offer the customer delivery timeslots at point of purchase.

-There are five steps to the process:
+There are five steps to the flow:

 1. **Create Order** - Use the **[Create Order](https://docs.electioapp.com/#/api/CreateOrder)** endpoint to record the customer's order in PRO.
 2. **Pack Order** - Use the **[Pack Order](https://docs.electioapp.com/#/api/PackOrder)** endpoint to create one or more consignments from the order.